 Look for a cleaner who is part of professional associations.
 Associations provide relevant information to their members about fashions and fabrics, the latest in equipment, laws and regulations pertaining to the garment care industry.
 Organizations like the Ontario Fabricare Association and the Drycleaners & Launderers Institute send out newsletters and trade magazines filled with important information to keep a good cleaner abreast of industry developments.

 Look for a Certified Environmental cleaner.
 Environmental rules and regulations are a prime concern to every professional dry cleaner.
-If a cleaner displays an OFA decal on the door or window, you know he/she is a Certified Environmental Cleaner.
+If a cleaner displays a CFA decal on the door or window, you know he/she is a Certified Environmental Cleaner.

 Attention to detail is important.
 Does the Dry Cleaner remove the stain without damaging the garment?
 Does he give an explanation if the stain is not removed?
 If you request special treatment (extra starch, etc.) are your wishes carried out?
 Professionals know you are the reason they are in business, and treat you accordingly.